RedisGraph/RedisGraph/docs/design.md

 for each movie we'll extend our search to find out which other actors played in the current processed movie.

-It makes sense to start searching from a node which already has an ID assigned to it, as this will reduce our search space dramatically, as you might imagine the search process is a recursive operation which traverse the graph, at each step a new ID is discovered, once every node has an ID assigned to it we can apply our filter tree to the graph and see if it passes all filters, if it dose we'll simply extract requested. attributes (as specified in the return clause) and append a new record to the final result set.
+As you might imagine the search process is a recursive operation which traverse the graph, at each step a new ID is discovered, once every node has an ID assigned to it we can be assured that current entities have passed our filters, at this point we can extract requested attributes (as specified in the return clause) and append a new record to the final result set.

-## Benchmarks:
+## Benchmarks

 Depending on the underlying hardware results may vary, that said inserting a new relationship is done in O(1) RedisGraph is able to create 100K new relations within one second.

-Retrieving data really depends on the size of the graph and the type of query you're executing, on a small size graph ~1000 entities and ~2500 edges RedisGraph is able to perform ~30K friend of a friend query every second.
+Retrieving data really depends on the size of the graph and the type of query you're executing, on a small size graph ~1000 entities and ~2500 edges RedisGraph is able to perform ~65K friend of a friend query every second.

 It's worth mentioning that besides the hexastore, entities are not indexed, it’s our intention to introduce entities indexing which should decrease query execution time dramatically.

-## License:
+## License
 Redis-Graph is published under AGPL-3.0.

-## Conclusion:
+## Conclusion
 RedisGraph although still a young project, can be an alternative to other graph databases, with its subset of operations one can use it to analyze and explore its graph data, being a Redis module this project is accessible from every Redis client without the need to make any adjustments.
 It's our intention to keep on improving and extending RedisGraph with the help of the open source community.